Ann-MarieKemp/containerd-am/CONTRIBUTING.md

 ## Setting up your local environment

 At a minimum, the dev tools from `script/setup/install-dev-tools` should be installed.
-Run `make install-deps` to install dependencies used for running and developing the CRI plugin.
+Run `make install-deps` and `make install-cri-deps` to install dependencies used for running and developing the CRI plugin.
 Other install scripts under `script/setup` may need to be run depending on your environment and your preference for installing libraries and dependencies.
 The versions used by `containerd/containerd` CI can be found in `script/setup` and referred to if installing manually.

 ```
 $ script/setup/install-dev-tools
 $ make install-deps
+$ make install-cri-deps
 ```

 ## Code style